sindresorhus/grunt-eslint/readme.md

 Type: `number`\
 Default: `-1` *(Means no limit)*

-Number of warnings to trigger non-zero exit code.
+The nmber of warnings to trigger non-zero exit code.

 ### failOnError